aidanjw1/react-hook-popup/README.md

 _*Note that any UI components you use should be set to open, because `react-hook-popup` manages the display state for you._

 ## Built In Popups
-`react-hook-popup` provides a couple of simple, lightweight built in popups that you can import quickly without having to define any JSX or styling yourslef.
-These popups can be imported as hooks, and include
+`react-hook-popup` provides a couple of simple, lightweight built in popups that you can import quickly without having to define any JSX or styling yourself.

 - `useSnackBar`
     ```javascript
     import { useSnackBar } from 'react-hook-popup';
     // ...
     const [showSnackbar] = useSnackBar();
     // ...
     showSnackBar('There was an error!');
     ```
     This hook can also take an optional options argument, which is an object including the fields